sarahciston/shequalifies/posts/field2-dataIds.md

 >data colonialism is changing society by transforming human life into a new abstracted social form that is also ripe for commodification: data.
 The means for this transformation are---to reiterate--not labor relations, but, more broadly, commodified social relations, or, more succinctly, data relations. [...]
 These new types of social relations implicate human beings in processes of data extraction, but in ways that do not _prima facie_ seem extractive.
 That is the key point: the audacious yet largely disguised corporate attempt to incorporate all of life, whether or not conceived by those doing it as “production,” into an expanded process for the generation of surplus value.
 The extraction of data from bodies, things, and systems create new possibilities for managing everything.
 This is the new and distinctive role of platforms and other environments of routine data extraction.
 (343)

+Simone Browne (2015) points to colonial-era hobbiest botanical classification and other scientific and pseudoscientific taxonomies occuring alongside human classification, exploitation, and economic trade: "human categorization and division is part of a larger imperial project of colonial expansion that aimed to fix, frame, and naturalize discursively constructed difference" (96).
+The main operational mode of computation as it is understood today is classification/categorization, which when taken as the main metaphor for contemporary thought continue to "naturalize discursively constructed difference."
+Computation and data, it could be argued, are part of the imperialist project.
+It may be possible to imagine other forms of computation not built on concepts of binary classification (down to the level of voltage and switches), but perhaps not within a culture built on and so deeply invested in these values.

+Browne calls for "a critical biometric consciousness" that connects contemporary technologies to their violent anti-Black histories---used for population management, punishment, and racial profiling---and contends with their application to these ends in the present.
+She defines biometrics as "a technology of measuring the living body.
+The application of this technology is in the verification, identification, and automation practices that enable the body to function as evidence” (109).
+Along with ex-slave narratives, plantation rules, the census, runaway advertisements, ship manifests, and other documents of the transatlantic slave trade, Browne details how branding was "a biometric technology, as it was a measure of slavery’s making, marking, and marketing of the black subject as commodity" (91).
+Further, "the branding of blackness remains visible, and also makes certain brands visible" (92).
+She says, branding is not only "a material practice of hot irons on skin, but as a racializing act, where the one-drop rule was a technology of branding blackness that maintained the enslaved body as black" (92).
+Connecting this to present-day practices, Browne refers to "digital epidermalization" as what happens to certain bodies when "algorithms are the computational means through which the body, or more specifically parts, pieces, and, increasingly, performances of the body are mathematically coded as data, making for unique templates for computers to then sort [...], or to verify the identity [...,] also used for automation [..., or] to detect a user’s presence and gestures" (109).
+The effect of digital epidermalization is potentially alienation from the self and profound precarity, she says, at borders or voting booths, welfare offices or prisons, "moments where identification, and increasingly biometric information, is required to speak the truth of and for muted bodies.
+These sites and moments are productive of, and often necessitate, ontological insecurity" (110).
+Digital epidermalization in these moments can override one's own truth about oneself.

+This idea that data speaks with more authority than certain types of people carries across platforms, races, genders, but seems to be informed mostly by whom is in power and what their values are about rationality and knowledge: who gets to know themselves, who gets to know about others, who has access to data.
+These data are used as evidence often that supercedes the direct experience or testimony of the person in question: "[they] either preempt or bolster women’s narrations of embodied experiences.
+In each of these instances, there is a sense that a data collection device can testify to the state of a woman’s body in ways that reveal truth---a pregnancy, injury, or perhaps subterfuge.
+What’s more, the data themselves are subject to further semiotic transformation before they come to testify on behalf of or against these women" (Wernimont 2018, 156).
+Even with the knowledge that the data have been manipulated beforehand, data may speak with more authority than the disenfranchised subject.

+"our originary technicity, our way of being-with and emerging-with technology" (Kember and Zylinska , 14)

+"this originary technicity is also an ethical condition."
+(17)

+"Originary technicity can thus be understood as a condition of openness to what is not part of the human, of having to depend on alterity—be it in the form of gods, other humans, fire, or utensils—to fully constitute and actualize one’s being.
+But this imperative to get outside of oneself and to be technical, that is, to bring things forth, to create, is perhaps also an ethical injunction to create well, even if not a condition of ethical behavior."
+(17--18)

+"mediation is the originary process of media emergence, with media being seen as (ongoing) stabilizations of the media flow" (21).

+>"mediation can be seen as another term for “life,” for being-in and emerging-with the world.
+This thesis arises out of a body of work rooted in cybernetics and systems theory, whereby the media are understood primarily in terms of an ecology and a dynamic system of relations rather than as a series of discrete objects.
+Yet we also have reservations for some overenthusiastic applications of systemic thinking to the question of mediation.
+This is why a notion of “the cut”—as both a conceptual and material intervention into the “media flow” that has a cultural significance—is important for us in understanding what it means to be mediated, and in taking responsibility for this process, from within the process itself."
+(23)

+>“From this critical cybernetic perspective, the human is seen as having always been technological, or having always been mediated.
+To put it differently, technology and media are precisely what makes us human. [...] this position allows for a better understanding of what we have posited in this book as the relationality of the world—of which we are part. [...]
+If we do accept that we have indeed always been cyborgs, that we have always been mediated, it will be easier for us to let go of paranoid narratives [...] that see technology as an external other that threatens the human [...].
+All this is not to say that in the universe of complex relations between human and nonhuman beings “anything goes” and that all connections are equally good.
+But seeing ourselves as always already connected, as being part of the system—rather than as masters of the universe to which all beings are inferior—is an important step in developing a more critical and a more responsible relationship to the world, to what we call “man,” “nature,” and “technology.”
+It is also a promise of the emergence of some more productive media relations and media environments.”
+(Kember and Zylinska 2012, 194)

 ## 2. dark susveillance, alternate media, less valued systems already in progress